eiskalteschatten/compile-sass/Readme.md

 - Remove the install of `express` since it's a peerDependency and should be managed by the installing project
 - Remove packages that can be replaced with functionality from Node's standard library
 - Support for Node >= 16
+- Use `bootstrap` to improve testing by compiling real world examples
+- Add more asynchronous bahavior to boost performance
 - Security updates